Is It a Yeast Infection, BV, or Trich? Know the Difference

 Yeast Infection vs UTI

-If you experience no discharge but burning sensation, you may have a urinary tract infection, or UTI.
+Symptoms can help you tell the difference between a UTI and a yeast infection.
+If you experience no discharge but a burning sensation with urination, you may have a urinary tract infection or UTI.
 Burning upon urination can occur with either yeast infection or UTI, but accompanying discharge is usually associated with a yeast infection.

-When comparing bacterial vaginosis and a yeast infection, a strong foul odor, particularly after sex, is a strong indicator of BV.
+When comparing bacterial vaginosis and a yeast infection, look for texture and odor of vaginal discharge.
+An odorless, cottage cheese-like discharge is associated with a yeast infection.
+On the other hand, discharge with a strong foul odor, particularly after sex, is a strong indicator of BV.

 Clear information is the most valuable resource you can have on your side.